Welcome to Clyne & Haydn!

 Coriolan Overture, Op.
 62 (1807)

 Beethoven composed 11 overtures, four of them for his only opera Fidelio.
 His inspiration for Coriolan came from a play by the Austrian poet and dramatist, Heinrich von Collin, itself based on Shakespeare’s tragedy.
 Coriolan is banished from his native city, only to ally himself with his enemies and prepare to wage war.
 In the end, the pleading of his wife and mother melt his stubborn and violent nature, and he returns to Rome eventually to take his own life.

 Sound and Fury draws upon two great works of art for its inspiration: Haydn’s Symphony No. 60 (“Il Distratto”) and Shakespeare’s Macbeth.
-The piece was premiered by the Scottish Chamber Orchestra on a program that included this Haydn symphony.

 Tomorrow, and tomorrow, and tomorrow,

 Creeps in this petty pace from day to day,

 To the last syllable of recorded time;

 The way to dusty death.
 Out, out, brief candle!

 Life’s but a walking shadow, a poor player,